 The Measurement Group determines how the input data is processed.
 In FFT group, the input data is gathered into time records which are then transformed into spectra.
+In Correlation group, these spectra are transformed back into the time domain to yield auto and cross correlations.
+In Time/Histogram group, the time records are processed to give a statistical description of the input signal.
 In Octave group, the data is passed through a parallel bank of filters and averaged.
-In Swept Sine group, the data is integrated over exact source cycles.
+In Swept Sine group, the input data is processed to determine the spectral content at a single frequency by integrating over an exact number of source cycles.
+Finally, in the Order Analysis group the input data is processed together with information from a tachometer to give spectra corresponding to the revolutions of a rotating machine, rather than a fixed sampling frequency.

 The data processing in each group is governed by the parameters chosen in the menus.
 For some menus, the choice of the Measurement Group determines which parameters are shown in the menu.
-The [Frequency], [Average] and [Source] menus have three different sets of parameters, one for each group.
+The [Frequency], [Average] and [Source] menus have different sets of parameters in each group.
 For other menus, part or all of the menu is unavailable in certain groups.
 The [Window], [Capture] and [Waterfall] parameters do not apply to all groups.

 Each group has its own set of available measurements.
-All three have frequency domain measurements while only FFT has time records.
-To make a measurement, choose the Measurement Group, then the Measurement, View and Units.
+Only the FFT and Order group have time and frequency domain measurements.
+The Time Histogram and Correlation groups have only time domain measurements, while the Octave and Swept Sine groups have only frequency domain measurements.
+To select a measurement, choose the Measurement Group, then the Measurement, View and Units.